KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 Step 7: Install Java 8
 ======================

-.. note:: If you are installing NiFi and the kylo services on two separate nodes , you may need to perform this step on each node.
+.. note:: If you are installing NiFi and the kylo services on two separate nodes, you may need to perform this step on each node.

 There are 3 scenarios for configuring the applications with Java 8.